Keyboard shortcuts

 Installing C++ tools for HiGHS

-The highs-sys crate requires a C++ compiler and cmake to be installed on your system.
-These may be installed already, but if you encounter errors during the build process for highs-sys (e.g. "Unable to find libclang"), you should follow the instructions here under "Building HiGHS".
+The highs-sys crate requires a C++ compiler and CMake to be installed on your system.
+These may be installed already, but if you encounter errors during the build process for highs-sys (e.g. "Unable to find libclang"), you should follow the instructions in the highs-sys repository.

 Working with the project